 The club had re-formed by 1930 but by then Harold receives only occasional mention, the final occasions being in 1937 in matches Belton v Manthorpe and Belton Singles v Married, which the Singles won convincingly with Harold, by then aged 52, scoring 15 not out.

-Few details of Harold’s Military Service have survived though, as one of Lord Brownlow’s servants, he is likely to have volunteered for the Army quite early in the War.
-The 4th Battalion Bedfordshire Regiment was the second reserve battalion of the regiment; when war broke out they were based at Bedford.
-The battalion then moved to Felixstowe to provide home defence around Harwich; they also provided drafts for front line battalions.
+Harold was posted to the 4th Battalion Bedfordshire Regiment, the regiment’s second reserve battalion.
+Victor Collier, Arthur Maunders, John Mayling and Edward Saunders were also posted to that battalion.
+When war broke out they were based at Bedford.
+However, the battalion then moved to Felixstowe to provide home defence around Harwich; they also provided drafts for front line battalions.

-However, in July 1916, after the initial huge losses of men on the Somme, the 4th Battalion was mobilised and sent to France, arriving on 25th July.
-They then formed part of the 190th Brigade of the 63rd (Royal Naval) Division.
-The battalion took part in the Battle of the Ancre in 1916 and 1917 and the Battle of Passchendaele in 1917.
+Then, in July 1916, after the initial huge losses of men on the Somme, the 4th Battalion was mobilised and sent to France, arriving on 25th July.
+They formed part of the 190th Brigade of the 63rd (Royal Naval) Division.
+The battalion then took part in the Battle of the Ancre in 1916 and 1917 and the Battle of Passchendaele in 1917.